Plale-Lab/ckn-faas/README.md

 The scripts start with "quote_est_time", quotes the function estimated time in iluvatar via RPC.
 To use them, make sure a function with the same name is used.

+### Don’t forget to kill the Iluvatar process after use, especially if it won’t be used for an extended period.